 Production of Synthesis Gas (Syngas)

-For XTL projects, we can work with a client specified gasifier or recommend one for the application.
+For all other carbonaceous feedstocks (MSW, biomass, CO2, etc or “XTL”) projects, we can work with the client’s specified gasifier or recommend one for the application.
 EFT can then provide the FT Synthesis and product upgrading and, in some cases, the syngas clean-up design, to be incorporated into the overall plant process design.

-For GTL applications EFT incorporates a well established proprietary, patented clean-up step in its design to bring key contaminants down to ppb (parts per billion) levels.
-This step is critical for protecting the FT catalysts and can extend their useful life significantly.
+For natural gas and biogas applications EFT incorporates a combination of commercial proven and well established proprietary, patented clean-up steps in its design to bring key contaminants down to ppb (parts per billion) levels.
+This step is critical for protecting the FT catalysts and can extend its useful life significantly.

 Advanced Fixed Bed FT Catalyst/Reactor System

-The EFT Advanced Fixed Bed FT Catalyst/Reactor System is the result of over 5 years of R&D targeting the optimum integration of catalyst and reactor geometry while maintaining the simplicity and scalability of a conventional fixed bed tubular reactor.
-The result is a highly cost effective design with improvements in performance that are at the high end of, or exceed, all historically demonstrated performance for conventional tubular reactors:
+The EFT Advanced Fixed Bed FT Catalyst/Reactor System is the result of over 10 years of R&D targeting the optimum integration of catalyst and reactor geometry while maintaining the simplicity and scalability of a conventional fixed bed tubular reactor.
+The result is a highly cost-effective design with improvements in performance that exceed all historically demonstrated performance for conventional tubular reactors:

 |Methane Selectivity||less than 8%|